Statistical interactions and boson-anyon duality in fractional quantum Hall fluids

 It is natural to organise the Laughlin quasiholes into eigenstates of $\hat L^2$ and $\hat L_z$, and the counting of these eigenstates clearly indicates the quasihole subspace is spanned by the bosonic degrees of freedom.
 For a single Laughlin quasihole, it has total angular momentum $\bm S_{1,\text{qh}}=N_e/2$, same as the fermionic holes.
-They are many-body wavefunctions in the electron basis and can be denoted as $|m,\bm S_{1,\text{qh}}\rangle_{\text{qh}}$ with $m=-N_e/2,-N_e/2+1,\cdots, N_e/2$.
+They are many-body wavefunctions in the electron basis denoted as $|\bm s,\bm S_{1,\text{qh}}\rangle$ with $\bm s=-N_e/2,-N_e/2+1,\cdots, N_e/2$.
 We also know they are Jack polynomials, and using $N_e=4$ as an example, the root configurations of the five single-quasihole states are\cite{bernevig}:

 Inserting a second magnetic flux to those root configurations creates the two-quasihole states.
-While the corresponding Jack polynomials are linearly independent and span the two-quasihole subspace, they are not orthogonal, unlike the monomials of fermionic holes.
-Instead, by diagonalising the quasihole subspace with $\hat L^2$ we see it is more natural to treat these quasiholes as bosons, each with $\bm S_{1,\text{qh}}=N_e/2$ that is independent of the total number of orbitals.
-In analogy to the case with fermionic holes, for the Hilbert space with $N_e$ electrons and $N_{\text{qh}}$ Laughlin quasiholes, we can construct an orthonormal basis denoted as $|m_1,\bm S_{1,\text{qh}};m_2,\bm S_{1,\text{qh}};\cdots;m_{N_{\text{qh}}},\bm S_{1,\text{qh}}\rangle$ with $m_i$ running from $-\bm S_{1,\text{qh}}$ to $\bm S_{1,\text{qh}}$.
-Here, each state is a linear combination of the Jack polynomials for the Laughlin quasiholes.
-They are strongly entangled states in the electron basis, but can be interpreted as ``product states" in the bosonic quasihole basis\cite{supp}.
+By diagonalising the quasihole subspace with $\hat L^2$ we see it is more natural to treat these quasiholes as bosons, each with $\bm S_{1,\text{qh}}=N_e/2$, independent of the total number of orbitals.
+Same as the fermionic holes, for the Hilbert space with $N_e$ electrons and $N_{\text{qh}}$ Laughlin quasiholes, we can construct an orthonormal basis denoted as $|\bm s_1,\bm S_{1,\text{qh}};\bm s_2,\bm S_{1,\text{qh}};\cdots;\bm s_{N_{\text{qh}}},\bm S_{1,\text{qh}}\rangle$ with $\bm s_i$ running from $-\bm S_{1,\text{qh}}$ to $\bm S_{1,\text{qh}}$.
+Each state is a strongly entangled state in the electron basis, but can be interpreted as a ``product state" in the bosonic quasihole basis\cite{supp}.
 Again the two descriptions are equivalent in $\mathcal H_{[\frac{1}{3},-2]}$.
 One should note that for two localised Laughlin quasiholes far apart from each other, braiding one quasihole around the other leads to anyonic Berry phase.
 What we have shown here is that for the many-quasihole states, there are always proper linear combinations of them that give states containing particles behaving like \emph{bosons}, just like the case with the fermionic holes in $\mathcal H_{[1,0]}$.